evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 2. a Python backend built with Flask and Flask-SocketIO,
 3. a React frontend for operators,
 4. a thread-safe serial bridge client in Python,
-5. a custom STM32 Blue Pill bridge firmware interface,
+5. custom STM32 firmware,
 6. hardware deployment on Raspberry Pi,
 7. backup and restore scripts,
 8. firmware update support for the STM32 bridge,
-9. source code for the STM32 bridge firmware and USB bootloader.
+9. source code for the bridge firmware and USB bootloader.

 The project does not include: